ramin0011/Judo-Xamarin/README.md

 </p>
 #Judo-Xamarin

-Secure in-app payments SDK for Xamarin
+Secure in-app payments SDK for Xamarin.

-The JudoPay library lets you integrate card payments into your Xamarin project.
+The judoPay library lets you integrate card payments into your Xamarin project.
 It is built to be mobile first with ease of integration in mind.
 Judo's SDK enables a faster, simpler and more secure payment experience within your app.
 Build trust and user loyalty in your app with our secure and intuitive UX.

-####Sell more Risk less
+####Sell more.
+Risk less.

 ## Requirements

-Xamarin developer Licence
+Xamarin developer licence

 [JudoPay Account]( https://www.judopay.com/docs/ "JudoPay")